andrearcaina/Re-2048/README.md

 - WIP

 ### SO FAR
-- Has a New Game Function to reset the game
+- Includes startup animation onload
-- included startup animation load and when pressed new game
+  - And when the user presses 'New Game'
-- Shows the 4x4 grid and implements two '2' blocks in the grid
+- Displays a 4 by 4 grid that implements two blocks
-- Has some gameInfo
+  - These blocks are either '2' or '4' onto grid
-- Shows my Github!
+- Includes a link to my Github bottom right of the site!